 Captain Carter was played in both animated and live-action forms by Hayley Atwell.
 That’s one actor, who was already part of the fabric of the MCU.
 If X-Men ’97 is converted to live-action, Marvel might have to recast some roles.
 The studio may just decide to do another, separate iteration of the team for the inevitable film reboot.

 But anything can happen – Marvel Studios is bringing back a show we long thought dead.
 We can only see what the future brings.
-For more Marvel, check out our guide to MCU Phase 5.
+For more Marvel, check out our guide to Marvel Phase 5.